Loading message...

 Groups of countries and enterprises can set up common markets.
 A common market is based on an agreement between countries and enterprises to trade products within the group.

-The participants in a common market try to purchase all the products they need from other participants in the same common market and sell their products to the same partners.
+The participants in a common market try to purchase all the products they need from other participants and sell their products to the same partners.
 Each country or an enterprise can be a member of one common market.

 Table of Contents: